Knowing how to identify potential issues with your car is essential.

 Unfortunately, this material is not self-sustaining.
 When it eventually becomes saturated, the entire unit will need to be disposed of.

-A regular preventative maintenance schedule counters this by stopping your fuel filter from getting to this stage.
+A regular preventative maintenance schedule counters this by stopping your filter from getting to this stage.

 Bad Fuel Filter Symptoms